On the Hunt for the Best Running Shoes? I’m a Marathon Runner Who’s Tested 1000+ Pairs. My Definitive Pick

 Senior Health Editor Ally Head testing some of the best running shoes for women, from New Balance, Hoka, ON running and adidas

-I have a confession to make - I currently have more running shoes in my house than I care to count.
-As the Senior Health Editor here at Marie Claire UK and a nine-time marathon runner, I'm constantly testing the latest designs and Whatsapping friends and family with my recommendations.
+I have a confession to make - I have more running shoes in my house than I care to admit.
+As the Senior Health Editor here at Marie Claire UK and a ten-time marathon runner, I'm constantly testing the latest designs and WhatsApping friends and family with my recommendations.

 While I've been running for the best part of ten years now, it's only in recent years that people seem to have cottoned on to just how joyful lacing up can be.
 It's no exaggeration to say we've become a nation of runners - everywhere you look, there's another lycra-clad run club or Instagram post full of someone achieving a shiny new personal best.

 As someone who runs marathons for fun and tests kit as part of their nine-to-five, I've tested close to a thousand pairs of running trainers in my time.
-While my all-time favourite running shoes are the ON Cloudmonster 2's, New Balance Rebel v4's and adidas Adios Adizero Pro 4's, I've rounded up all of my go-to's below for you, for every gait type, distance, and occasion.
+While my all-time favourite running shoes are the ON Cloudmonster 3's, New Balance Rebel v4's and adidas Adios Adizero Pro 4's, I've rounded up all of my go-tos below for you, for every gait type, distance, and occasion.

-All of the running trainers below have been tested by me or the team over a 5km, 10km, half marathon or marathon distance and get my seal of approval.
-I've also enlisted the help of our Barre and Pilates-loving Junior Shopping Editor Valeza Bakolli, marathon runner and Ecommerce Analyst Sophie Cookson, Fashion Writer Sofia Piza and Senior Beauty Writer Lollie King.
+All of the running trainers below have been tested by the team or me over a 5km, 10km, half-marathon or marathon distance and get my seal of approval.
+I've also enlisted the help of our Barre and Pilates-loving Contributing Shopping Editor Valeza Bakolli, marathon runner and Ecommerce Analyst Sophie Cookson, and Fashion Writer Sofia Piza.
 Keep reading for an honest review of which trainers are worth your investment - and which aren't.

 Why is investing in a pair of the best running shoes for women so important?